isaacsa51/isaacsa51/README.md

 I'm a software engineer student and a very pasionated person in any kind of projects or problems that I see or make, I have interest in web development, GNU/Linux and Java/Kotlin.

--  Worked with CSS, HTML, Javascript
+-  Worked with HTML, CS, JS and frameworks like Bootstrap & Laravel.
--  Currently learning about Advanced Java and all about Open source community and git.
+-  Currently learning about Advanced Java and all about Open Source community and Git.
+-  Available for any opportunity of job right now.
--  Mostly active in the OpenSource, Web Development Community and Reddit like [/r/UnixPorn](http://reddit.com/r/Unixporn)
+-  Mostly active in the Open Source, Web Development Community and Reddit like [/r/UnixPorn](http://reddit.com/r/Unixporn)